Member BenefitsCost Savings

 The Basics

 What is a provider network?
 Your Blue KC network is the group of providers and facilities you have access to for your healthcare.
-It includes primary care physicians, specialty physicians, hospitals, urgent care clinics, labs, x-ray providers, pharmacies, same-day surgery centers, and other healthcare professionals.
+It includes primary care physicians, specialty physicians, hospitals, urgent care clinics, labs, X-ray providers, pharmacies, same-day surgery centers, and other healthcare professionals.

 Four Reasons to Stay In-Network